 - Influenza- Make sure your flu shot is up to date.

-- Other routine vaccines- Make sure that your standard vaccines such as you measles-mumps-rubella (MMR) vaccine and diphtheria-tetanus-pertussis vaccine are up to date.
+- Other routine vaccines- Make sure that your standard vaccines such as your measles-mumps-rubella (MMR) vaccine and diphtheria-tetanus-pertussis vaccine are up to date.

 This potentially deadly disease is transmitted through the bite of an infected mosquito.
 If you’re traveling to a region where malaria is common, consider taking prophylaxis.
 The three most common are doxycycline, atovaquone/proguanil (Malarone), and mefloquine (Lariam).

-To help you decide whether you need to take malaria prophylaxis or not, visit a travel clinic before your trip for a malaria consultation.
-To help get you started, you can check out my travelers’ guide to malaria prevention, treatment, and tablets.
+To help you decide whether you need to take malaria prevention or not, visit a travel clinic before your trip for a malaria consultation. f you need prophylaxis, the doctor will help you determine which one is best for your destination.
+For more info, check out my travelers’ guide to malaria prevention, treatment, and tablets.

 Make sure you give yourself enough time to get all of your vaccines.
 They often take a bit of time to become effective.
 For example, the Yellow Fever vaccine takes around 10 days.

-Before you set off on your trip, you want to make sure that you always have access to your money.
-The best way to go about this is to carry several backup cards.
+Before you set off on your trip, you want to ensure you always have access to your money.
+The best way to go about this is to carry several credit cards and debit cards.
 If one is lost, stolen, or eaten by an ATM, you always have a spare.

 I like to travel with 2 debit cards and 2 credit cards.
-To read about my recommend cards, check out my guide: The Best Debit and Credit Cards for International Travel.
+To read about my recommended cards, check out my guide: The Best Debit and Credit Cards for International Travel.

-Before opening a new account, shop around for cards that are designed for travel.
-These generally don’t charge foreign transaction fees.
+Before opening a new account, shop around for travel cards.
+Travel credit cards are usually free of foreign transaction fees.
 You can save a nice chunk of money by avoiding these fees.
+Also, search for new account perks.
+Some companies offer enough points for a free flight.
+I flew round trip from the U.S. to Africa on credit card points.

 If you don’t notify your bank, a fraud detection system may shut off your card when you try to use it.
 When this happens, you have to call the bank and ask them to turn the card back on.

-I also recommend you carry some cash.
-I usually carry around $300-$500.
-That’s enough to sustain me for at least a week pretty much anywhere in the world.
+You should also carry some cash.
+I usually carry around $300-$1000 depending on my destination.
+I try to carry enough to sustain myself for at least a week.
 That gives me enough time to sort out any problems that may arise with my cards or banking.

 You want to carry a currency that you can easily exchange everywhere.
 US dollars are the best.
 Euros and British Pounds work fine as well.
-Carry bills in denominations of 20,50, or 100 that are new and in good condition.
+Carry bills in denominations of 20, 50, or 100 that are new and in good condition.
+Smaller bills are harder to exchange.

 Packing and Travel Gear for a Round the World Trip

-If you’ve traveled for an extended period before this trip, you probably have all of the gear that you need.
-This is your first big trip, you may need to buy a couple of items in preparation.
+If this is your first big trip, you may need to buy a couple of items in preparation.
 Travel gear that you may need includes:

-- A hiking or travel backpack- Make sure you buy a quality one as you’ll be putting it through a lot of abuse.
-For a round the world trip, you’ll probably want a pack in the 40-65 liter range depending on how much clothing and gear you like to pack.
-If you pack camping gear and a lot of electronics.
+- A backpack or suitcase- For a round-the-world trip, I recommend a backpack instead of a suitcase.
+Make sure you buy a quality one as you’ll be putting it through a lot of abuse.
+Look for a pack in the 40-65 liter range.
+For most travelers, a 40 liter pack is ideal.
+If you pack camping gear and a lot of electronics, you’ll need a larger pack.
 I have traveled with my Osprey Talon 44 hiking backpack for about 10 years and am really happy with it.
 Read my full review here.

 - Outlet converters- These allow you to plug your electronics into the various types of outlets found around the world.
 I recommend you only pack electronics that can be used in 120-240v outlets so you can avoid carrying a heavy voltage converter.

 - Good shoes and sandals- You’ll be walking a lot.
-Probably multiple miles per day on average.
-Buy quality footwear before this trip.
+Probably multiple miles per day.
+Buy quality footwear before your around the world trip.

 - Money belt- This is a hidden pocket that you wear around your waist.
 The idea is to hide your cash, cards, passport, and other valuables from pickpockets and muggers.
 I use the Eagle Creek Silk Undercover money belt.
 Read my full review here.

 If you forget anything, it’s not that big of a deal.
 You can buy pretty much whatever you need at your destination.
-Most things, you can live without.
 You don’t really need much gear to travel.

-Try to pack a week or so before you set off on your round the world trip.
+Try to pack a week or so before you set off on your round-the-world trip.
 I recommend that you live out of your travel backpack during that time.
 This way, you’ll notice if anything is missing.
-Anything that you didn’t use after that week, you can most likely leave at home.
+If there is anything that you didn’t use after that week, you can most likely leave it at home.

-Try to stick to a carry-on bag only.
-This can be a challenge for some travelers but it makes the trip go much smoother.
-Being able to carry your bag on a plane, bus, or train saves time, money, and is more secure.
+If possible, try to stick to a carry-on bag only.
+This can be a challenge for some travelers but makes the trip much smoother.
+Being able to carry your bag on a plane, bus, or train saves time and money.
+It’s also more secure.
 When you want to walk long distance with your backpack, you’ll be happy that you packed light as well.

 For more help packing, check out my Ultralight Travel Packing List.
-Here, I outline everything you need to pack for a long term trip.
+Here, I outline everything you need to pack for a long-term trip.
 The guide includes info on clothing, toiletries, electronics, camping gear, backpacks, and more.
+Also, check out my guides to packing cubes and rolling vs folding clothes for more help packing.

 Sample Round the World Trip Itinerary

-If you already have a solid itinerary picked out, skip this section.
-If you’re inexperienced with travel or are just completely lost and undecided, I’ll try to outline a basic itinerary in this section to help you get started.
+If you already have a solid round the world trip itinerary picked out, you can skip this section.
+If you’re inexperienced with travel or if you’re just undecided, I’ll try to outline a basic itinerary in this section to help you get started.

-A basic round the world itinerary includes stops in North America, South America, Asia, and Europe.
+A basic round-the-world trip itinerary includes stops in North America, Asia, and Europe.
+Some travelers include South America and Africa.
 Many travelers choose to skip their home continent because they’ve probably already spent a bit of time traveling there.

-The itinerary that I’m about to outline starts on the West Coast of the US and travels east around the world.
+The round the world trip itinerary that I’m about to outline starts on the West Coast of the US and travels east around the world.
 This itinerary starts here simply because that’s where I live.
-You can pick up this itinerary wherever you live and adapt it to make it work for you.
+You can pick up this round the world itinerary wherever you live and adapt it to make it work for you.

-Fly into a Coastal city in North America like Seattle, San Francisco, Los Angeles, Vancouver, New York, Miami, or Washington DC.
+From A large city, fly into a Coastal city in North America like Seattle, San Francisco, Los Angeles, or Vancouver on the west coast or New York, Miami, or Washington DC on the east coast.
 From your starting point travel North or South along the Coast.

 If you prefer to visit northern South America, fly into Colombia, travel through Colombia, Ecuador, Peru, and Bolivia.

-If you prefer to visit southern South America, fly into Buenos Aires, Santiago, or Rio de Janeiro and visit Argentina, Chile, Brazil, Uruguay, and Paraguay.
+If you prefer to visit southern South America, fly into Buenos Aires, Santiago, Sao Paulo, or Rio de Janeiro and visit Argentina, Chile, Brazil, Uruguay, and Paraguay.

 The best way to get around in South America is by bus.
 You can also fly longer distance sections if you choose.
-From a large South American city, catch a flight to Europe
+From a large South American city, catch a flight home.

-For whatever reason, most round the world itineraries skip my favorite continent, Africa.
-If you decide to include Africa in your round the world itinerary, a decent itinerary would be to fly into Nairobi then travel overland to Uganda, Rwanda, and Tanzania.
-From Dar es Salaam or Zanzibar, you could fly to your next continent.
-You could also make a loop back to Nairobi and fly on from there.
+For whatever reason, most round-the-world itineraries skip my favorite continent, Africa.
+If you decide to include Africa in your round-the-world trip, a decent itinerary would be to fly into Nairobi and then travel overland to Uganda, Rwanda, and Tanzania.
+Alternatively, you could fly into Cape Town and travel around South Africa, Namibia, and Botswana.

-I made my first round the world trip in 2013.
+In my travels, I have made 2 round the world trips.
+I made my first trip around the world in 2013.
 During the trip, I traveled for around 6 months and visited 15 countries.
+I visited many of my dream destinations and saw some wonders of the world in person.
 I started at home in Southern California and traveled East.
-My Itinerary was as follows:
+My around-the-world trip Itinerary was as follows:

 - Los Angeles to Reykjavik, Iceland- I made a 4 day free stopover by flying IcelandAir.